iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 ![Ensemble Boosting](Image/EnsembleBoosting.svg)

 - Base Learners are Created **Sequentially** and the Sample of Data Sets are passed for Training.
+- **Weight** is attached with each and every **Instance** | Row | Record.
-- If the portion of Dataset is Incorrectly classified then that portion is transfered to next Base Learner.
+- If the portion of Dataset is Incorrectly classified then that portion is transfered to next Base Learner for Training again.
+- Weights are **Adjusted** before each Training and Miss Classified Instances are focused with High Priority.
+- Test Sample is passed to each Model for the Output.

 ### 1. ADABOOST